fastai/course22-web/index.md

 ![](images/pencil_sketch.png)

-This course is designed for people (and bunnies!) with some coding experience who want to learn how to apply deep learning and machine learning to practical problems.<br /><br />Deep learning can do all kinds of amazing things.
+This free course is designed for people (and bunnies!) with some coding experience who want to learn how to apply deep learning and machine learning to practical problems.<br /><br />Deep learning can do all kinds of amazing things.
 For instance, all illustrations throughout this website are made with deep learning, using [DALL-E 2](https://openai.com/dall-e-2/).

 :::